Configuring a reverse proxy

 Configure the HTTP headers

-When configuring the HTTP headers, you need to make sure the values you are using correspond to the name of the headers forwarded by the proxy with the client certificate information.
+When configuring the HTTP headers, you need to make sure the values you are using correspond to the names of the headers forwarded by the proxy with the client certificate information.

 ssl-client-cert